About

 Farzana Doctor

-She has just finished work on a YA novel and is editing a new self-care workbook.
 She is represented by Rachel Letofsky of CookeMcDermid.

 Publications